microsoft/playwright/docs/src/api/class-page.md

 ## async method: Page.waitForFunction
 - returns: <[JSHandle]>

-Returns when the [`param: pageFunction`] returns a truthy value.
+Returns when the [`param: expression`] returns a truthy value.
 It resolves to a JSHandle of the truthy value.

 The [`method: Page.waitForFunction`] can be used to observe viewport size change: